sixpack/sixpack/README.rst

 If the test does not exist, it will be created automatically.
 You do not need to create the test in Sixpack-web.

+    Experiment names are not validated, so it is possible to explode the Redis keyspace.
+    If you need to validate that the experiments being created are only those you wish to whitelist, consider fronting Sixpack with either `Nginx+Lua`/`Openresty` or `Varnish`, and performing your whitelisting logic there.

 Arguments
 ---------